aaif/wg-accuracy-and-reliability/wg-charter/charter.md

 ### Why this Working Group exists

-This Working Group was formed to address the Probabilistic Gap in Enterprise Operations.
-While current agentic systems are inherently non-deterministic, enterprise workflows demand rigorous execution; the WG bridges this divide by defining the engineering standards and quality benchmarks required to move agents to production.
-Additionally, the absence of an industry standard for measuring agent output quality — across dimensions such as functional correctness, task completion, and contextual correctness — makes it difficult for enterprises to enforce the quality bars necessary for deployment.
-Establishing that standard is a founding purpose of this WG.
+This Working Group was formed to address the gap in understanding, measuring, and responding to failures of reliability and accuracy in agentic systems.
+Agentic workloads are non-deterministic, yet most practitioners operate without visibility into whether their systems meet their quality requirements.
+This WG focuses on a tractable core: classifying the broad categories of failure — what can be controlled, where resilience mechanisms apply, and where human intervention is required — and providing shared definitions and recommendations for how to address each, both proactively and reactively.

 ### Strategic Objectives